HivemindTechnologies/scala-coding-challenge/README.md

 - This is a continuation of the "How to Use" section, please follow those instructions in order to set up and activate your virtual environment
 - Return to cmd
 - Enter `python test.py C:\repo\scala-coding-challenge\resources\video_game_reviews_example.json`
 - You will get a message stating everything has passed if all is well!
+Otherwise, please inspect the given errors

 # Scala coding challenge - Amazon reviews